 Somehow I pulled it together enough to drive Mitch to the hospital myself.
-It was a 20-minute drive but it felt like an hour.
+It was only a 20-minute drive but it felt like an hour.

-Mitch felt his eyes and forehead beginning to swell up in the car and asked me if we could stop at the 7-11 convenience store for ice!
+Mitch felt his eyes and forehead beginning to swell up in the car and asked me if we could stop at the 7/11 convenience store for ice!
 “NO WAY!”
 I said.
-“All we need is to get stuck behind a kid trying to decide what flavor of Slurpee he wants.
-Time is of the essence here.” (“And you’re getting blood all over my car,” I thought.)
+“All we need is to get stuck behind someone trying to decide what flavor of Slurpee they want.
+Time is of the essence here.” (“And you’re getting blood all over the car,” I thought.)

 The nurse immediately brought bandages and gauze to the reception desk and wrapped it around his eyes and head, and gave him ice.

 After a couple hours, we were called into the ER and a nurse cleaned up the wound and bandaged his head.
-After another hour or so to see a physician.
+After another hour or so, a physician finally looked at it.
 After some consideration, that doctor agreed that Mitch would need the best stitcher around, so he called the only plastic surgeon in Coos Bay, an off-duty Ear-Nose-&-Throat doctor, Dr. Shimotakayama, who arrived in less than 30 minutes.

 I was sent to the waiting room while the doctor worked on Mitch.
 The waiting room intake receptionist called me by name to ask how Mitch was.
 I said he was getting stitched up now.

 “I’m so sorry,” she said.
 “When I saw his face, I tried not to react and just stay calm,” she said, “but it looked…well, I hope you didn’t notice my reaction.”
-No, I assured her, her response was perfectly measured.
+No, I assured her, her horrified response was perfectly reasonable.